Azure/enterprise-azure-policy-as-code/Docs/operational-scripts-reference.md

 #### `-IncludeManualPolicies [<SwitchParameter>]`

 Include Policies with effect Manual.
-Default: do not include Polcies with effect Manual.
+Default: do not include Policies with effect Manual.

 ## Script `New-AzRemediationTasks`